The lattice of varieties of monoids: Finiteness conditions

 The following question remains open.

 \begin{question} Is there a monoid variety that satisfies ACC but violates DCC? \end{question}

-Note that an example of a semigroup variety that satisfies ACC but violates DCC has been found by M.\,V.~Sapir~\cite{Sapir_M-91}.
+Note that an example of a semigroup variety that satisfies ACC but violates DCC can be found in M.\,V.\@ Sapir~\cite{Sapir_M-91}.

-The following question was first posed in the survey~\cite{Aizenshtat-Boguta-79} and later repeated in~\cite[Question~10.3]{Shevrin-Vernikov-Volkov-09}: is there a non-small semigroup variety that satisfies both ACC and DCC?
+The following question was first posed in A\v{\i}zen\v{s}tat and Boguta~\cite{Aizenshtat-Boguta-79} and later repeated in Shevrin \textit{et~al.}\@ \cite[Question~10.3]{Shevrin-Vernikov-Volkov-09}: is there a non-small semigroup variety that satisfies both ACC and DCC?
 This question remains open so far, and it is natural to formulate it for monoid varieties.

 \begin{question} Is there a non-small monoid variety that satisfies both ACC and DCC? \end{question}